gfirem/formidable2rdb/readme.txt

 == Changelog ==
 = 1.2.1 =
  Adding support to multi-site, if the license is unlimited the is not need to activate it in each site.
+ Improving the query to avoid crash with reserved or incompatibles names.

 = 1.2.0 =
  Adding support to repeatable section.
 Correcting the error to show tooltip near to the correct chk.